hello-robot/stretch_ai/docs/start_with_docker.md

 ## Run the Robot's Script

 The GitHub *stretch-ai* repository provides a startup script for running *stretch-ai* software in a Docker container on your Stretch robot.
+Prior to running the script, you need to have homed your robot with `stretch_robot_home.py`.

-To use the script, run the following command in the *stretch-ai* repository on the robot:
+To use the Docker script, run the following command in the *stretch-ai* repository on the robot:

 ```
 ./scripts/run_stretch_ai_ros2_bridge_server.sh